Have you ever wondered how to toast coconut? Here are three simple ways to toast coconut perfectly every time.

 How to Toast Coconut in Oven

-- To toast coconut in the oven, spread your coconut on a baking sheet.
+- Spread your coconut into a thin layer on a baking sheet.
 One of the benefits of using the oven is you can do a larger batch at one time since your baking sheet is bigger than a cast iron pan.
-Again, spread it in a thin layer.

 How to Toast Coconut in Microwave